 Now if you are booking a Vietnam sleeper train you would presume that is in the hope that you can sleep on board.
 That way you wake up refreshed and ready to explore a new destination.

 Personally, I had excellent nights of sleep on all of my Vietnam sleeper train journeys.
-Though I am that type of person who generally sleeps well on moving transport as I find the rocking puts me to sleep.
+Though I am the type of person who generally sleeps well on moving transport as I find the rocking puts me to sleep.
 We always made sure to book the forward-facing sleeper bed to prevent motion sickness as well.

 It is relatively dark onboard and you can turn the announcement speaker down so you don’t get woken up.
 As you can see from the above timetable the train doesn’t actually stop that often.
 Though you will notice it speeding up and slowing down as you head in and out of towns.